Humans + Dogs: The Longest Love Story

 Your dog’s wag and paw preference say a lot about their personality.

-A whimpering dog sounds as sad as a crying baby to pet parents.
-Here's why.
+To pet parents, a whimpering dog sounds as sad as a crying baby.
+Here’s why.

 Courtney Sexton, a writer and researcher based in Washington, DC, studies human-animal interactions.
 She is also co-founder and director of The Inner Loop, a nonprofit organization for writers.